dwave-examples/airline-hubs/README.md

  1. Every leg must connect to a hub.
  2. Passengers only connect at hub airports.
+ 3. Each airport gets assigned exactly one hub.
- 3. Only p hubs total.
+ 4. Only p hubs total.

 The first two constraints ensure that any connecting airports are hubs.